koekeishiya/krp/README.md

 ## Description

-Adjust keyrepeat and delay until repeat, without requiring a user logout or reboot.
+Adjust keyrepeat and delay until repeat, **without** requiring a user logout or reboot.

 Confirmed working on MacOS Sierra (10.12.3), but should also work on prior versions.

-This utility achieves the same effect as the typically used commands to modify NSGlobalDomain
+This utility achieves the same effect as the typically used commands

 ```
+# these commands require a reboot / relog for the new settings to take effect.

 # default value seems to be 2 (30ms ?), each tick = 15ms
 defaults write NSGlobalDomain KeyRepeat -int 1

 # default value seems to be 15 (225ms ?), each tick = 15ms
 defaults write NSGlobalDomain InitialKeyRepeat -int 10

-# the above commands would require a reboot / relog to take effect.
 ```

-This application uses the same units as the above commands do.
+This utility uses the same units as the above commands do.

 ## Usage
 ```